avwsolutions/DOD-AMS-Workshop/workshop.md

 # firewall-cmd --reload
 ```

-At last we can configure the service configuration.
+Finally we will configure the service configuration.
 Notice it is using systemd.

 ```
 $ sudo systemctl daemon-reload